-ASMSA posts all regular, benefits eligible positions on the University of Arkansas Careers website (for external applicants) and on the Workday internal job board (for internal applicants), unless a waiver to post has been permitted for exceptional circumstances.
-Human Resources manages the University of Arkansas Careers website to ensure positions are advertised to foster a successful search in accordance with the school's affirmative action plan.
+ASMSA posts all regular, benefits eligible positions on the ASMSA website Employment Opportunities page and the University of Arkansas Careers website (for external applicants) and on the Workday internal job board (for internal applicants), unless a waiver to post has been permitted for exceptional circumstances.
+Human Resources manages the advertisements on the University of Arkansas Careers website to ensure positions are advertised to foster a successful search in accordance with the school's affirmative action plan.